Join your fellow MSBA members in providing 50 hours of pro bono service annually

-Starting in 2013 (for hours volunteered in 2012), the MSBA will give special recognition to members who provide 50 hours or more of legal services in a calendar year to low income people at no fee and without expectation of fee.
+For hours volunteered in calendar year 2013, the MSBA will give special recognition to members who provide 50 hours or more of legal services as defined in Rule 6.1(a), (b)(1) and (b)(2) of the Rules of Professional Conduct.

 A complete list of 2012 North Star Lawyers is available here.

 New to pro bono?
 Wondering where to start?
 Find information on organizations needing volunteers here.
 Join ProJusticeMN.org, Minnesota's primary resource for pro bono lawyers.
 View a list of cases in need of a volunteer, and sign up to receive email alerts when there is a new case that fits your geographic and substantive preferences.

 Get CLE credit for your pro bono service.
 Contact the program you volunteer through, or the CLE Board, for details.